BLE-LTER/ble-handbook/handbook.md

 3. [ble-lter-student@utlists.utexas.edu](ble-lter-student@utlists.utexas.edu)

-Includes all (and, per Ken and Jim, only) officially affiliated students.
+Includes all (and, per Ken and Jim, only) officially affiliated students including REUs.
 Others can post messages to the list after moderation from an admin but would not see regular conversations.
 This is so that people can post e.g. papers reading group or forwarded job ads, etc.

 4. [ble-lter-staff@utlists.utexas.edu](ble-lter-staff@utlists.utexas.edu)